-If we accept Gammage’s theory on indigenous land management as correct, then what purpose would an open grassy woodland of Drooping Sheoaks serve for the Barrabool Tribe of the Wathaurong people who occupied the Hills for more than 40,000 years, gain from creating sheoak woodlands?
+If we accept Gammage’s well researched theory on indigenous land management as reasonable, then what purpose would an open grassy woodland of Drooping Sheoaks serve for the Barrabool Tribe of the Wathaurong people who occupied the Hills for more than 40,000 years, gain from creating sheoak woodlands?

 Have you heard the Whit:ge:wherri?

-Helpful insights are provided by the Wathaurung word Whit:ge:wherri (pronounced witjweri) which describes the unique sound of rushing, whistling or moaning made by a breeze through the foliage of sheoaks (PhD student Jennifer Dearnaley pers.
+Helpful insights are provided by the Wathaurung word Whit:ge:wherri (pronounced witjweri).
+This word describes the unique sound of rushing, whistling or moaning made by a breeze through the foliage of sheoaks (PhD student Jennifer Dearnaley pers.
 Com. from Lou Lane’s investigations).

 The First Australians believed these sounds were the voices of their ancestor’s speaking to them.
 It’s a mysterious mournful sound that was very personal and deeply meaningful.
 Sheoaks provided a connection with the spirit world and it was common for Aboriginal burials to be near or even underneath Sheoaks.